holdenk/spark-testing-base/README.md

 # How?

-So you include com.holdenkarau.spark-testing-base [spark_version]_0.2.0 and extend one of the classes and write some simple tests instead.
+So you include com.holdenkarau.spark-testing-base [spark_version]_0.3.0 and extend one of the classes and write some simple tests instead.
-For example to include this in a project using Spark 1.3.0:
+For example to include this in a project using Spark 1.5.2:

-    "com.holdenkarau" % "spark-testing-base" %% "1.3.0_0.2.0"
+    "com.holdenkarau" %% "spark-testing-base" % "1.5.2_0.3.0"

 or